Triphonn/P7_Valentin/back/README.md

 `MYSQL_ADDON_PASSWORD`

-This is for the token granted by jsonWebToken to the user.
+And this is for the token granted by jsonWebToken to the user.

 `AUTH_TOKEN=`